-Hello123 was one of my favourite stops in Toronto.
-The bright, open, casual restaurant and bar is located in the Queen St. West neighbourhood is open for breakfast, brunch, lunch and dinner.
-They serve everything from loaded sweet potatoes, to burgers, to smoothie bowls and creative cocktails.
-I had the chickpea omelette but the menu also featured vegan eggs benny, pineapple sliders, cauliflower tahini salad, avocado toast, pancakes, soups and curry.
+This bright, open, casual restaurant and bar is located in the Queen St. West neighbourhood is open for breakfast, brunch, lunch and dinner.
+They serve everything from loaded sweet potatoes to burgers, to smoothie bowls and creative cocktails.
+I’ve had the chickpea omelette and waffle but the menu also featured vegan eggs benny, pineapple sliders, cauliflower tahini salad, avocado toast, pancakes, soups and curry.
 I would go back for sure.

 Comfort Food Classics Veganized